Tiburcio Carías Andino: 1940s

 Despite the fact that the general maintained diplomatic relations with Nazi Germany, Fascist Italy, and the Empire of Japan, he had to declare war on the Axis after the attack on Pearl Harbor in 1941.
 Thus, Honduras was known as one of the Latin American countries allied to the United States of America.
-In 1941 after the Japanese attack on the US bases stationed in Pearl Harbor, the northern country declared war on the "German-Italian-Japanese Axis", as would its Honduran friend, who also contributed soldiers and marines to the ranks, also the Force.
-Honduran Air patrolled the coasts of the Caribbean Sea near Mexico in search of German submarines; Apart from this, the Doctor and General Carías Andino "did not tremble" to expel the German consul Christian Zinsser from Honduras, considering him "the fifth column in Central America and with ties to the Gestapo."
+In 1941 after the Japanese attack on the US bases stationed in Pearl Harbor, the northern country declared war on the "German-Italian-Japanese Axis", as would its Honduran friend, who also contributed soldiers and marines to the ranks, also the Honduran Air Force patrolled the coasts of the Caribbean Sea near Mexico in search of German submarines; Apart from this, the Doctor and General Carías Andino "did not tremble" to expel the German consul Christian Zinsser from Honduras, considering him "the fifth column in Central America and with ties to the Gestapo".
 The value of the ties between the Carías government and nearby dictatorial regimes became somewhat questionable in 1944 when popular revolts in Guatemala and El Salvador deposed Ubico and Hernández.
 For a time, it seemed as if revolutionary contagion might spread to Honduras as well.
 A plot, involving some military officers as well as opposition civilians, had already been discovered and crushed in late 1943.
 In May 1944, a group of women began demonstrating outside of the Presidential Palace in Tegucigalpa, demanding the release of political prisoners.
 Despite strong government measures, tension continued to grow and Carías was ultimately forced to release some prisoners.
 This gesture failed to satisfy the opposition and anti-government demonstrations continued to spread.
 In July several demonstrators were killed by troops in San Pedro Sula.
 In October a group of exiles invaded Honduras from El Salvador but were unsuccessful in their efforts to topple the government.
 The military remained loyal and Carías continued in office.